2009年1月4日 星期日

 It is important that we know that Jesus Christ is literally the Son of the Eternal Father and that he had to overcome the trials and vicissitudes of mortal life.

-Jesus is Jehovah.
+INTRODUCTIONJesus is Jehovah.
 He was the God of the Old Testament.
 He was born as a spirit son in premortality, the first so born.
 He grew in grace and power there until he stood as one “like unto God.”
 (Abraham 3:24.)
 He sustained the Father’s will and defended the Father’s plan.
 He was and is the Word, the Messenger of salvation, who was with God before the foundations of this world were laid (John 1:1, 14; D&C 93:7–9), and who was foreordained there to be the Lamb, the great and last sacrifice, the Redeemer and Savior of men.
+Jehovah, Jesus, the Lamb appointed to atone before the foundation of the world (see Smith, Teachings, p.
+181), was born into the world.
+He descended from his “throne divine” to walk among men.
+And his life among men began in a stable in an obscure Palestinian village, about two thousand years ago.
+The story of Christ’s birth and youth includes references to many events.
+The references in the following reading block and the lesson material will enable you to inquire deeply into the divine sonship of Christ, and his early years.
+Before proceeding, read all the scriptural references in the reading block. |

 INTERPRETIVE COMMENTARY